joedeveloper55/happystore/README.md

-To connect to a HappyStore, you must explicitly provide a "serializer object" to the constructor that controls the serialization and deserialization of python objects to and from bytes (for your convenience, this module comes with some 'batteries included' serializers in the forms of PickleSerializer and JsonSerializer.
+To connect to a HappyStore, you must explicitly provide a "serializer object" to the constructor that controls the serialization and deserialization of python objects to and from bytes (for your convenience, this module comes with some 'batteries included' serializers in the forms of PickleSerializer, JsonSerializer and RawSerializer.
 You can create your own by extending the Serializer abstract base class).

 ```python